By continuing to read this article, you agree to double check with the authorities or other concerned entities for the latest updates.

 Photo by Vins Carlos

 First, the beach itself is remarkable.
 It is a long, wide strip of cream-colored sand lapped gently by Calatagan’s signature shallow waters.
-You can wade through the little waves for minutes and the water will barely reach your waist or chest.
-It’s also bookmarked by small rocks that jut out to the sea, adding some texture to the already picturesque cove. it is surrounded by sandbars and snorkeling sites that are easily accessible from the beach.
+You can wade through the little waves for minutes and the water will barely reach your waist or chest, which is why it is a favorite among families with little children.
+It’s also bookmarked by small rocks that jut out to the sea, adding some texture to the already picturesque cove.
+It is surrounded by sandbars and snorkeling sites that are easily accessible from the beach.

 Second, on one end of the cove is an inlet that divides the place into two parts: Beach 1 and Beach 2.
 Occupying the southern half is Beach 1, the part immediately after the entrance on the other side of Aquaria Water Park.
 This is the quieter side.
 Beach 2 is the northern half, just next to Stilts Calatagan.
 This is where the restrooms stand and the island hopping boats are stationed.

 Third, it is adequately staffed.
-A lifeguard is stationed at the beach.
-He also calls out anyone who might be doing something dangerous in the water.
+Lifeguards are stationed at the beach.
+They call out anyone who might be doing something dangerous in the water.
 A maintenance crew is also assigned in many areas throughout the site.
 You can approach them if you need anything, like if you need to find a boat for island hopping.
 They remind day trippers when their time is up and what time the bus bound for Manila is leaving.
 They also keep the site clean and trash-free.

 HOW TO GET TO MANUEL UY BEACH FROM MANILA